amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-12-the-bug-hunt.md

 Lua totalbytes=0 GCdebt=0 GCestimate=0 stacksize=0
 ```

-The first time I looked at this, I just closed the file and started putting printfs everywhere.
+The first time I looked at this, I just closed the file and started putting logs everywhere.
 But this time I knew that wasn't going to work.
 So, understanding the crash report it is.

 # The Symbolizer